Thursday, August 7, 2014

 After they had been followed for this period, 171 of those who took part in the study developed dementia, with another 102 participants developing Alzheimer’s disease.
 The study found that those who took part with lower levels of Vitamin D were amazingly 53% more likely to develop a disease such as dementia.
 Those who had a severe deficiency were more than 125% more likely to develop the disease.

-The variables in the study had no effect on the overall outcome – as when smoking and alcohol were added to the mix, no change was to be found in the results.
+The variables in the study did not affect the overall outcome – as when smoking and alcohol were added to the mix, no change was to be found in the results.

 For our Vitamin products, please visit the 'Vitamins and Supplements' section of our website.